TU-Wien-dataLAB/Grader-Service/README.rst

             'api_token': '<token>'
         }
     )
+The api token can be generated in the jupyterhub control panel.
 You can verify the config by running ``jupyterhub -f <config_file.py>`` and you should see the following error message: ::

     Cannot connect to external service grader at http://127.0.0.1:4010.
 Is it running?